Home / Blog / How To Remove a Business From Google: Complete Guide

 FAQ About Removing Your Google Business Listing

-Illustration of a laptop with a web browser open, featuring a search bar, magnifying glass, red pushpin, chat bubble, and "number 1" badge—symbolizing SEO or how to delete Google business accounts on a blue background.
+Illustration of a laptop with a web browser open, featuring a search bar, magnifying glass, red pushpin, chat bubble and number 1 badge—symbolizing SEO and Google business listings on a blue background.

 How does Google know if a business is permanently closed?